bosun-ai/swiftide/README.md

 While working with other Python based tooling, frustrations arose around performance, stability and ease-of-use.
 Thus Swiftide was born.
 Ingestion performance went from multiple tens of minutes to a few seconds.

+Part of the [bosun.ai](https://bosun.ai) project.
+An upcoming platform for autonomous code improvement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Example